meedan/meedan.com/README.md

 ## Adding a new team member

 Hooray, a new Meedani!
-Like the logos, team member information is stored as json data.
+Like the logos, team member information is stored as JSON data.
 Take a peek in `data/team_members.json` and add a member (in alphabetical order) like so:

         {
           "name": "steven",